-How can the UN ensure the impartiality of its AI platform?
+How can the UN ensure the impartiality of its AI platforms?

-As the UN celebrates its 79th birthday on October 24, it faces many familiar and new challenges.
-From not having enough funding to political disagreements in the Security Council, these problems have always tested the organisation.
-Now, artificial intelligence (AI) brings new risks—threatening the UN’s core principle of fairness and potentially affecting how it operates.
+As the UN celebrates its 79th birthday on October 24, it grapples with a mix of familiar and novel challenges.
+From financial constraints to political blockage in the Security Council, these issues have always been a test for the organisation.
+Now, the advent of artificial intelligence (AI) poses a new and potentially profound threat, jeopardising the UN’s core principle of impartiality and potentially reshaping its operations.

-The UN’s technological evolution has always balanced innovation with safeguarding its principles.
-From cloud computing in the 2010s to online meetings during the COVID-19 pandemic, each leap brought new questions of security and control.
-Unlike past innovations, AI is not just a passive tool; it can shape policy outcomes.
+The forthcoming AI transformation is not new for the organisation.
+The UN previously faced policy and security dilemmas, from a shift to cloud computing in the 2010s to online meetings during the COVID-19 pandemic.
+However, unlike previous technologies, AI is not just a passive tool; it can shape policy outcomes.
 This makes the transparency and impartiality of the UN more critical than ever.

 Proprietary AI systems risk embedding biases that reflect the values of their creators, potentially skewing how the UN Secretariat approaches global issues.
 This is a fundamental threat to the fairness and objectivity that the UN must uphold.